kwebio/kweb-docs/dom.rst

 (in this case changing the *text* value of *label*).
 Kweb then "pre-loads" these instructions to the browser such that they are executed immediately when the event occurs without any server round-trip.

+**Caution**

+Due to this pre-loading mechanism, the event handler for an *onImmediate* should limit itself to DOM changes.
+If it attempts to read or modify any server state then this will occur once on page render which almost certainly isn't what you want.

+**Combining on and onImmediate**

 A common pattern is to use both types of event handler on a DOM element.
 The immediate handler might disable a clicked button, or temporarily display some form of `spinner <https://loading.io/css/>`_.
 The normal handler would then do what it needs on the server, and then perhaps re-enable the button and remove the spinner.